All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Grooming Is So Easy When You Know How!

-One of the things that captures Yorkshire Terrier fanciers is their beautiful coat.
+One of the things that captures this little pup fanciers is their beautiful coat.

-Although this is the hallmark trait of the breed it does mean that the Yorkie owner must be a little more involved than the average owner.
+Although this is the hallmark trait of the breed it does mean that the pup owner must be a little more involved than the average owner.

 Regular basic grooming is needed to keep the dogs in good condition.

-Ask your Yorkie Breeder to show you basic grooming if you're unsure.
+Ask your little dog Breeder to show you basic grooming if you're unsure.

 The coat should be kept free of debris, mats and tangles.

-A thorough brushing in the evening while you're watching television allows some time with your Yorkshire Terrier and hands on evaluation of their condition, not only of skin and coat but also of their weight and checking his ears.
+A thorough brushing in the evening while you're watching television allows some time with your pup and hands on evaluation of their condition, not only of skin and coat but also of their weight and checking his ears.

 This allows the hair to lay flat like human hair.